LBHackney-IT/Data-Platform-Playbook/docs/playbook/getting-set-up/notebook-setup.md

 **Data Platform Access**

-You need access to the Data Platform to run the code which will access the Data Platform's Data
+You need to be given access to the Data Platform in order to access data.

 - **How to check if you have access to the Data Platform**